marlonbarrios/p5.js-creativecoding/README.md

 ## Generative Tools for Meta-creation

 This series investigates the potential of generative and procedural drawing using motion based algorythims.
-It created the posibility that each app becomes for its a tool for creativity and expression.
+It creates the posibility that each app becomes for its a tool for creativity and expression.

 ### Dancing Dots